MikeWLloyd/strprofiler_shiny/www/help.md

 # Database Queries
 For a provided sample entered manually in the `Database Query` or sample(s) uploaded from a batch file (Batch Database Query tab)
-`PDX STR Similarity` will generate a report that includes the similarity scores (described below) as computed against a database of known patient derived xenograft models.
+`STR Similarity` will generate a report that includes the similarity scores (described below) as computed against a database of known STR profiles.
 </p>
 The report will differ depending on if an individual sample or batch of samples is provided.